KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FRITZ-Box-Callmonitor-py3 by drtorchwood](https://github.com/drtorchwood/MMM-FRITZ-Box-Callmonitor-py3)

-1. Issues are not enabled in the GitHub repository.
-So users cannot report bugs.
-Please enable issues in your repo.
-2. Typo: Found `Magic Mirror` in file `MMM-FRITZ-Box-Callmonitor-py3.js`: Replace it with `MagicMirror²`.
+1. Typo: Found `Magic Mirror` in file `MMM-FRITZ-Box-Callmonitor-py3.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-6. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-7. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-8. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-FroelingConnect by eckonator](https://github.com/eckonator/MMM-FroelingConnect)